This article will help you read and understand your pathology report for gastrointestinal stromal tumour.

 GISTs are given a tumour stage between 1 and 4 based solely on the size of the tumour.

-GISTs are given a nodal stage between 0 and 1 based on the absence or presence of tumour cells in a lymph node.
+GISTs are given a nodal stage of 0 or 1 based on the absence or presence of tumour cells in a lymph node.

 GISTs are given a metastatic stage between 0 and 1 based on the presence of tumour cells at a distant site in the body (for example the liver, peritoneal surfaces etc).
 The metastatic stage can only be determined if tissue from a distant site is sent for pathological examination.
 Because this tissue is rarely present, the metastatic stage cannot be determined and is listed as X.